 "I will wait right here, Captain," she said cheerfully.

-He stood at her quarters and yelled down.
-Her hatch door was open.
+He stood at the ladder leading down to her quarters.
+The hatch door was open.

 "Cap'n?" she called out.
 "What's wrong?"

 She appeared suddenly at the ladder, looking up at him.

 "Why is the love bot mucking around with my engine?" he shouted, pointing a stiff finger aft.

 Kaylee scaled the ladder before answering.
 She chuckled mischievously.
 “That’s a very interesting question,” she said with a dirty chuckle.
 When he didn’t laugh, she serioused up.
 "Ah, c'mon, Captain.
 She's aces in there—and she has a name.
 It's Lenore.
 Do you really think I'd let her do any harm to my engine?"
 She poked a finger into his chest.

 you were to find out what she knew about the

 "I bet he did a lot of 'uploadin' ' into her," chortled Jayne, coming around the corner.
 He leered.